What are the benefits of meditation?

-Meditation for beginners opens the door to a new kind of open-mindedness, serenity, and clarity.
+Meditation for beginners will combat anxiety.
+It opens the door to a new kind of open-mindedness, serenity, and clarity.
 I used to overthink meditation.
-I overcomplicated it so much that I thought meditation was an unattainable skill, something that only monks and yogis could do.
+In fact, I overcomplicated it so much that I thought meditation was an unattainable skill, something that only monks and yogis could do.
 I am not alone in this — many recovering addicts skirt around the practice for the same reasoning.
 “That is something I need to do more of,” or “I could be better at that” are common responses in regards to meditation.
 In fact, it’s easy.

 What is meditation

 In the most simple terms, meditation uses breathing to focus the mind.
 Breathing techniques slow your heart, calm you down, and relieve you of all the stress and pain you may be feeling.
 It was developed in India ages ago — as early as 5,000 B.C.
 Over the years, the practice has grown from being a religious idea to therapy to even stylish in some cultures.